What is community-based tourism?

 “Always remember: what’s ordinary for the local community is a unique experience for the traveller!”

-Examples of CBT experiences are:
+Examples of community-based tourism experiences

 - Cooking and tasting local food